scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 / | Slash | Specifies step values |

 scrontab also includes aliases for common settings.
-For example, the @hourly alias will schedule a job to become eligible at the first minute of each hour.
+For example, the @hourly alias schedules a job to become eligible at the first minute of each hour.
 For more examples, see SchedMD’s scrontab documentation.

 Rescheduling

-To skip the next run of acron job and reschedule it for the next available time, use scontrol requeue, as shown below:
+To skip the next run of acron job and reschedule it for the next available time, use scontrol requeue, as shown in the following example:

 Examples

-This section includes examples ofscrontab scheduling options and demonstrates how they fit with #SCRON directives.
+The following sections describe examples ofscrontab scheduling options and demonstrate how they fit with #SCRON directives.

 The following code block records data for selected jobs every other hour, and saves the log files to a specified location:Example scrontab directive